yangqinjiang/text-encoding/README.md

 ### Install ###

-There are a few ways you can get and use the `text-encoding` library.
+There are a few ways you can get and use the `text-encoding-gbk` library.

 ### HTML Page Usage ###